Anreol/RulebookUnlocker/Package/README.md

 ## Changelog

 **1.0.1**
-* Hotfix to fix the mod somehow not being networked.
+* Hotfix, now access the rulebook instance instead of the base one.
 **1.0.0**
 * Initial Release